The recommended tools for verifying HOLTrace files

 it should be possible to use holtrace_restore

-as a faster replacement for the normal loading of hol.ml
+to build a faster replacement for the normal loading of hol.ml

 or of other HOL Light libraries.